chainer/chainer/README.md

 $ pip install .
 ```

+You could set `MAKEFLAGS=-j8` environment variable (with a number to fit in your environment) to speed up the installation.

 Again, if you build xChainer with CUDA backend, xChainer currently requires CuDNN and you need to specify its path.
 For example, if you use [cudnnenv](https://github.com/unnonouno/cudnnenv), run the following commands.

 ```shell-session